 Omega-3 fish oils offered in the body-ready, triglyceride (TG) form are most easily absorbed and used (a better bioavailability) and, paradoxically, lower blood triglyceride levels due to beneficial effects on the liver.

 The flesh of white fish contains very little DHA or EPA.
 Instead, as its name implies, cod liver oil is derived from the liver of cod.
+While cod liver naturally contains three times less omega-3 than the flesh of oily fish, these can be concentrated to provide a similar dose.
 Cod liver oil is popular because it also contains high amounts of both vitamin A and vitamin D which provide additional health benefits.

 Krill oil is derived from a shrimp-like, Antarctic crustacean.
 As well as providing EPA and DHA, it also contains two powerful antioxidants, astaxanthin and canthaxanthin, which give it an attractive red colour.
 These pigments are derived from the algae on which krill feed, and are the same pigments that give flamingos their attractive pink plumage.
 The combination of omega-3s plus antioxidants make krill a popular ‘super-supplement’ for reducing inflammation.

-If you are vegetarian or allergic to fish, oil extracted from marine algae is a good source of EPA and DHA (and is the ultimate source of the omega-3s in fish).
+If you are vegetarian or allergic to fish, the oil extracted from marine algae is a good source of omega 3 EPA and DHA (and is the ultimate source of the omega-3s in fish).
 A typical capsule containing 250mg algae oil can provide 100mg of DHA.

-Oil from mature linseed will provide the short-chain omega-3, ALA, of which some will be converted on to the beneficial long-chain forms.
+Oil from mature linseed will provide the short-chain omega-3, ALA, of which some (typically less than 20%) can be converted on to the beneficial long-chain forms.